-How often will The Working Party considered that the formal PCA should be conducted for any individual every second year and that the lowest time of up to three attempts be recorded as an individual's final score.
+The Working Party considered that the formal PCA should be conducted for any individual every second year and that the lowest time of up to three attempts be recorded as an individual's final score.
 The Working Party considered it important that access to the PCA equipment should be made available to employees in advance of their formal PCA to provide sufficient time to practise the assessment.
+A full practise is compulsory in the six months leading up to the formal PCA.
+It is recommended that staff undergo a PCA practise at least once in the "off year" for PCA.